On a cool March afternoon in 1906, Maggie Lena Walker stood before the leading Black men of Richmond, Virginia, and dared them to tame a beast.

 Durham - Remains of demolished homes

-Remains of demolished homes and businesses in the Hayti neighborhood of Durham.
-Much of the neighborhood was dismantled in the mid-20th century, as freeway construction and so-called urban renewal projects tore through Black communities across the country.
+Remains of a demolished public housing development in the Hayti neighborhood of Durham.
+Much of the original neighborhood had been dismantled in the mid-20th century, as freeway construction and so-called urban renewal projects tore through the Black communities across the country.
 Cornell Watson

 For the most part, Spaulding and North Carolina Mutual followed the appointed script.
 None of the company’s endeavors interfered with Durham’s true moneymaker, tobacco, and leaders like Spaulding did not attempt to take political office, as Maggie Walker had in Richmond and as Black people had a generation before in Wilmington.
 Spaulding always operated with the knowledge that he had to survive within the white power structure rather than try to dismantle it.
 “When we began, we didn’t have a thing,” he recalled late in his life.
 “We had no money, no knowledge.
 But we had sense enough to put up a big front of respectability.”